Tax Season Resource

 Questions?
 Check out our FAQ

 What is Chime?

-At Chime, we’ve created a new approach to online banking that doesn’t rely on fees, gets you your paycheck up to 2 days early, and helps you grow your savings automatically.
-When you open a Chime bank account, you get a Visa Debit Card® and a Spending Account that can be managed entirely from your smartphone, plus an optional Savings Account that helps you grow your savings automatically!
+At Chime, we’ve created a new approach to online banking that doesn’t rely on fees, gets you your paycheck up to 2 days early with direct deposit,¹ and helps you grow your savings automatically.
+When you open a bank account through Chime, you get a Visa Debit Card® and a Spending Account that can be managed entirely from your smartphone, plus an optional Savings Account that helps you grow your savings automatically!
 The Chime mobile banking app is available on both Android and iOS.